Experienced Assistance with Child Custody Cases

-The best interests of your children are important to you, just as they are important to our legal team at the Chattanooga office of Meredith Mochel Attorney at Law.
+The best interests of your children are important to you, just as they are important to our legal team at the Law Offices of Meredith Mochel.
 We are dedicated to helping you understand your rights as a parent and the effect of a child custody arrangement or any other family law issue on your life, and that of your child.

 How Child Custody Is Determined